Couchbase-Ecosystem/cbl-ionic-docs/docs/Queries/sqlplusplus.md

 const resultSet = await query.execute();
 ```

-Here we are accessing the default collection using the shorthand notation (`_`) — see the FROM clause for more on data source selection and Query Parameters for more on parameterized queries.

 ## Query Format

 The API uses query statements of the form shown in [Example 2](#example-2-query-format).